 Largest sinkholes of the world recently have gained special term – tiankeng.
-This is rather poetic Chinese term, which can be translated like “heavenly pit”.
+This is a rather poetic Chinese term, which can be translated as “heavenly pit”.

 True tiankengs have vertical, at least 100 m high walls, their diameter is at least 100 m.
-Bottom of true tiankengs is comparatively flat and for the most part, is crossed by an underground river seen in daylight only at the bottom of tiankeng.
+The bottom of true tiankengs is comparatively flat and for the most part, is crossed by an underground river seen in daylight only at the bottom of tiankeng.

 There are not too many tiankengs in the world – some 75.
 Most of them (approximately 50) are located in southern and central China.
 Some tiankengs are located also in Papua New Guinea (f.e.
 Minyé sinkhole), Mexico (f.e.
 Sótano de las Golondrinas), Croatia and some other countries.
 Most sinkholes have formed in carbonate rock, but few also in sandstone (Sima Humboldt in Venezuela).

 For the formation of tiankengs there is needed extremely thick (several hundred meters) and clean carbonate rock and abundant rain.
 The location should be well above sea level.
 In such conditions, several hundred meters below the surface form powerful underground rivers.
 These rivers gradually wash out the rock, creating enormous underground voids.
 The ceiling of these hollows at some moment collapses and there forms a giant hole in the ground – tiankeng.

-In carbonate rock the life of tiankengs is not too long – after some while the vertical walls erode and there forms giant bowl-shaped depression.
+In carbonate rock the life of tiankengs is not too long – after some while the vertical walls erode and there forms a giant bowl-shaped depression.